The Facts And Fictions Of Depression Statistics And Data

 While there may be a correlation between the two conditions, they don’t always appear together, and anxiety and depression are generally not the same thing.
 Because of their close relationship, it can be common to see them referenced together.
 This may be in part because both conditions are commonly treated with medication and therapy.
 Still, it can be best not to conflate the two conditions.

-Fiction: Depression always looks the same
+Fiction: Depression symptoms always look the same

 Even though the term “depression” can be a convenient catch-all term for a type of mental health condition, it can be important to keep in mind that there can be many different kinds of diagnosable depression.
 Each type may manifest differently, varying in symptoms and intensity.
-Below are a few possible symptoms of depression, but please note that it is generally not necessary to experience every symptom in order to receive a depression diagnosis.

 • Unexplained feelings of guilt or despair